samuel-jimenez/GramEditor/MISSION.md

 - Open: No telemetry, AI or privacy-invading third party integrations.
-- Performance: Focuses on helping you with your programming tasks instead of spending CPU and GPU cycles on communicating with AI services, sending your keystrokes to an American company server or convincing you to sign up for a subscription.
+- Performance: Focuses on helping you with your programming tasks instead of spending CPU and GPU cycles on communicating with AI services, sending your keystrokes to a company server in the US or convincing you to sign up for a subscription.
 - Language-aware: Aims to support many major and many minor programming languages and tools out of the box.